AlexanderShields4/ISLM-Model-Interactive-Dashboard/README.md

 Overview
 --------
 This repository contains a small interactive dashboard (built with Streamlit) that demonstrates the Keynesian Cross, the Money Market, and the IS–LM model.
-The goal is educational: to let you change simple macroeconomic parameters (autonomous consumption, marginal propensity to consume, government spending, money supply, etc.) and immediately see how the equilibrium output and interest rate respond.
+The goal is educational: to let you change simple macroeconomic parameters and immediately see how the equilibrium output and interest rate respond.

 What you'll find
 ----------------
-- `ISLM.py` — the Streamlit app.
+- `ISLM1.py` — the Streamlit app.
 Run it to launch an interactive dashboard with three panels:
   - Keynesian Cross (Planned Expenditure vs Output)
   - Money Market (Nominal money supply and interest rate)
-  - IS–LM Diagram (Interest rate r vs Output Y) with computed equilibrium point
+  - IS–LM Diagrams (Interest rate r vs Output Y) with computed equilibrium point

 Quick start
 -----------